BLOG

 Once your Form 8949 is filled out, take your total net gain or net loss and include it on Schedule D.

-Schedule D — attached to Form 1040 — is used to report gains and losses from all sources.
+Schedule D, attached to Form 1040, is used to report gains and losses from all sources.
 In addition to your short-term and long-term gains from cryptocurrency, other line items reported on Schedule D include Schedule K-1s via businesses, estates, and trusts.

 Schedule D example

-4. Include any crypto income
+Step 4.
+Include other crypto income

 Summary: Sum up your earned cryptocurrency income and report it on Schedule 1 or Schedule C.